CodeAsm/teeny-linux/README.md

     * optionaly require mac (its mandatory atm)
     * specify IP or DHCP (requires custom iniramfs per vm, maybe just dhcp)
 * get a update system working
-* syslog option
-* custom module loading
 * boot from media instead of direct kernel

 Most of my research and/or playing is done on a x86_64 Arch Linux system, I asume the reader is skilled enough to translate any commands or hints to their own system or reading other resources to accomplish their own goals.
 This is never ment for production or replacing LFS for example.

-I do not recommend this documentation or scripts as a learning tool or seen as fact. this is just me playing arround.
+I do not recommend this documentation or scripts as a teaching tool or seen as fact. this is just me playing arround.
+You can however learn from it, or teach how not to do things.

 # news
 Updated to the latest I know Kernel and applications